The Dangerous Comfort of False Precision: Why Your Dashboard Decimal Points Are Lying

 2. The next fix becomes clearer

 If a number is useful directionally but not board-grade, the work is no longer abstract.
 You can identify the source-system gap, ownership issue, or definition drift that stands between here and higher trust.
+If you are trying to figure out whether the gap is a tooling problem or a foundation problem, How to Tell Whether You Have a Tools Problem or a Foundation Problem is a good diagnostic starting point.

 3. Leaders stop overusing fragile metrics